Romainnnnnn/Project_Cloud_and_Advanced_Analytics_2024/README.md

 - **Data Display:** Shows the sensor data on the M5Stack Core2's touchscreen display and on a streamlit dashboard app
 - **Data Storing:** Stores the data onto a google cloud database
 - **Alerts:** Set thresholds for each parameter to trigger alerts when values go out of the desired range.
-- **Presence Detector:** When presence is detected the M5Stack speakers play information about today's weather
+- **Presence Detector:** When presence is detected the M5Stack speakers play information about today's weather using Google Text-2-Speech API
 - **Forecast:** Weather forecast available on the streamlit dashboard app.
 - **Historical Data Analysis:** Diplay of historical data on the streamlit dashboard app